On classical tensor categories attached to the irreducible representations of the General Linear Supergroups $GL(n\vert n)$: Introduction

 \item a classification (in terms of the highest weights of $H_{\lambda}$ and $H_{\mu}$) of the indecomposable modules of non-vanishing superdimension in iterated tensor products of $L(\lambda)$ and $L(\mu)$.

 \end{itemize}

-To determine this decomposition it suffices to know the Clebsch-Gordan coefficients for the classical simple groups of type $A,B,C,D$.
+To determine this decomposition it suffices to know the Clebsch-Gordan coefficients for the classical simple groups of type $A,C,D$.
+Notice that $\dim(V_\lambda)$ is always even in the (SD)-cases, hence simple groups of type $B$ do not occur.
 Furthermore the superdimensions of the indecomposable summands are just the dimensions of the corresponding irreducible summands of the tensor products in $Rep_k(H_n)$.
 Without this, to work out any such decomposition is rather elaborate.
 For the case $n=2$ see \cite{Heidersdorf-Weissauer-GL-2-2}.
 In fact the knowledge of the Jordan-H\"older factors usually gives too little information on the indecomposable objects itself.
 In the (NSD) and the odd (SD)-case it is enough for these two applications to know the connected derived group $G_{\lambda}$ since the restriction of any irreducible representation of $H_{\lambda}$ to $G_{\lambda}$ stays irreducible.
 Therefore these results hold unconditionally in these cases.
-In the even (SD)-case we need the finer (but conjectural) results of section \ref{picardgroup2} to see that $H_{\lambda}$ is connected.
-We refer the reader to example \ref{example-sp(6)} and section \ref{picardgroup2} for some examples.
+In the even (SD)-case we need the finer (but conjectural) results of section \ref{sec:conj-pic} to see that $H_{\lambda}$ is connected.
+We refer the reader to example \ref{example-sp(6)} and section \ref{sec:physics} for some examples.